Wiser Wealth: The American Dream of Home Ownership Needs an Update - NewsBreak

 Wiser Wealth: The American Dream of Home Ownership Needs an Update

-Fifty years ago it was legitimately possible for a single-income family to become homeowners as young adults.
+Fifty years ago it was legitimately possible for a single-income family to own a home as young adults.

 Here in 2022, even with two partners both bringing in a salary and no kids, owning a house is beyond the reach of many young adults.
 Inflation has been significant across the board, especially on real estate.
 But salary increases have not paralleled that change.